 to Starboard and the adjustable round dinning table to port leave plenty of room to dine, watch the big-screen and doze-off.

 gives up-access from the lower cabins into the pilothouse, situated over the machinery room.

 The Pilothouse is a large self contained totally weather

 proof cabin with a circular dining table, ‘U’ shaped seating, a comfortable swiveling Pilot’s armchair and an impressive aircraft style instrument panel.

 It is air conditioned but also has two opening overhead hatches.
 A finger-touch sliding main cabin door gives easy and direct access to the aft cockpit

-Back to the downstairs, a full height walk through passage to starboard leads from the main salon past the Engine room with its fireproof and water tight door and continues aft to another door that enters into the aft Master Cabin.
+Back to the downstairs, a full height walk through passage leads from the main salon past the Engine room with its fireproof and water tight door to port and a washer/drier to starboard.
+Continuing aft there is another door that enters into the aft Master Cabin.